AztecProtocol/engineering-designs/in-progress/6973-refactor-base-contract-interaction.md

 - [ ] Public Kernel Circuits
 - [ ] Rollup Circuits
 - [ ] Aztec.nr
+- [x] Aztec.js
 - [ ] Noir
 - [ ] AVM
-- [ ] Sequencer
+- [x] Sequencer
-- [ ] Fees
+- [x] Fees
 - [ ] P2P Network
 - [ ] Cryptography
 - [ ] DevOps

 ## Test Plan

-Outline what unit and e2e tests will be written.
-Describe the logic they cover and any mock objects used.
+Implement the above changes and get all the tests to pass.

 ## Documentation Plan

-Identify changes or additions to the user documentation or protocol spec.
+An enormous amount of documentation will need to be updated.
+Will likely need to ask DevRel for help.

 ## Rejection Reason